-North Macedonia: Overhaul of unit 2 at TPP Bitola completed7.
-December 2019. / SEE Energy News
+North Macedonia: Overhaul of unit 2 at TPP Bitola completed, SEE Energy News

 North Macedonian state-owned power utility ESM said that the overhaul of unit 2 at coal-fired thermal power plant Bitola has been completed and the unit was successfully synchronized with the national electricity system.